SCOTLAND IRELAND, NORTHERN IRELAND and WALES

 seaside resort of Brighton for an overnight stay.

-time this morning for a seafront promenade stroll or to browse along
+morning for a seafront promenade stroll and out onto the famous

 out on the town?